 A NICE DAY FOR A FROLIC

-This being fall, the kids are again toiling in the classroom.
-In honor of their hard work, we’re going to look at an issue that’s over 140 years old.
-That’s because a class of sharp-witted grade school students at Western Reserve Elementary School asked us a question, one which seemed simple but is deceptively complex.
+Seems like not so long ago, a class of sharp-witted grade school students at Western Reserve Elementary School asked us a question, one which seemed simple but is deceptively complex.
 Inquisitive kids that they are, they wanted to know whether it would be an act of theft for the owner of an apple tree to go onto neighboring property to retrieve apples fallen from the owner’s tree.

 Turns out it’s a darn good question.
 Not much has been decided on this, requiring us to read an 1870 New York case for an answer.
 In that decision, a logger lost his logs in a flood.
 They came to rest on the riverbank, making a mess of the riverbank owner’s land.
 A fast talker convinced the log owner to let him negotiate with the landowner, pay the guy’s damages and retrieve the logs.
 He made a deal with the landowner and hauled the logs away, but he never made the promised payment.
 The Court ordered the logger to pay the damages, holding that the owner of property that ends up on the lands of another has a choice: abandon the property and have no liability to the landowner, or retrieve the property and pay for any damages caused by the property’s coming to rest.